-There is little difference in appearance between males and females of some species.
+For some species, there is little difference in the appearance between males and females.
 In other species, sexual dimorphism can be significant.
 Where there is a noticeable difference, images of both sexes are provided ( as indicated by the symbols ♂ for male and ♀ for female ).

-In addition, there are a few species that have seasonal forms.
+In addition, there are a few species that have seasonal forms or regional variants.
 Separate images are provided where appropriate.

 5 -Flight Season Chart

 These charts give a rough indication of the time of year during which you can expect to find each species.
-Green indicates the period during which they have been most frequently reported.
+Green indicates the period during which they have been most frequently reported ( according to the Ontario Butterfly Atlas Online ).
 Yellow indicates the period during which there have been fewer reports.
 Note that some species have very brief flight periods, which can last only a week or two.
 The timing of this peak flight period can vary from year to year ( depending on weather conditions ), and from place to place ( typically earlier in more Southerly locations ).
-Conditions at higher elevations may be similar to those at more Northerly locations.
-The result is that when combining reports of sightings over many years and across the province, the peak flight period of a species may appear much longer than it will ever be in any particular place and in any particular season.
+The result is that when combining reports of sightings over many years and across the province, the peak flight period of such a species may appear much longer than it will ever be in any particular place and in any particular season.